GE 690: Academic Preparation for Doctoral Students

 GE 690 activities consist of a series of modules.
 The modules are independent of each other.
 Each student is required to participate in each module.
 Some modules will be offered in the Fall semester, others in the Spring semester.
 Some, but not all, may be repeated each semester.
 You are strongly advised to take a particular module as soon as it is offered – there may or may not be another opportunity soon.
 You are required to participate in each module once and only once during your doctoral studies.
 Please follow the WEB site for more up-to-date information.

-Each doctoral student who expects to graduate before June 2014 is required to participate in all five offered up-to this date.
-Exemption from a module is only possible under a reasonable circumstance and is granted upon the student’s request to the Department Chair and the written approval of the Supervisor/ Department Chair and the Director of the related Graduate Institute.
+Each doctoral student who expects to graduate before June 2016 is required to participate in all five offered up-to that date.
+Exemption from a module is only possible under a reasonable circumstance and is granted upon the student’s request to the Department Chair and the written approval of the Supervisor/Department Chair and the Director of the related Graduate Institute.

 Modules I, II, IV and V are organized by the Provost Office.
-Module III is to be organized by the student herself/himself together with his/her department.
-Module I, Module II, Module IV and Module V are scheduling during Fall 2013.
+Module III is to be organized by the student herself/himself together with her/his department.
+Modules I, III, IV A, and V are scheduled during Fall 2015.

 How to register:

-Login SRS (http://stars.bilkent.edu.tr/srs) and use “GE690” link under Services top menu item to register.
+Log in to SRS (http://stars.bilkent.edu.tr/srs) and use the “GE690” link under Services top menu item to register.
 Please, e-mail Ms. Birgül Bulut at email@example.com if you have further questions.

 MODULE I: “Academic Ethics and Integrity” by Prof. Abdullah Atalar

-MODULE IV A: “Research Impact for Social Sciences and Related Fields” by Dr. Selin Sayek Böke
+MODULE IV A): “Research Impact for Social Sciences and Related Fields” by Prof. Refet Gürkaynak

 MODULE V: “How Can the Library Help Your Doctoral Research: Resources and Techniques” by Dr. David E. Thornton